 Case Study

 A case study that demonstrates how organisational culture constraining the strategic development of organisational culture is Marks & Spencer (M&S).
 Founded in 1894 by Michael Marks, M&S has demonstrated a highly unusual resistance to change by operating as a variety chain store for over 100 years (Davies, 1999).
-The status of M&S as one of the greatest and most successful retailers in the world has faded, with the acceleration of this decline attributed to some of the internal factors with the company.
+The status of M&S as one of the greatest and most successful retailers in the world has faded, with the acceleration of this decline attributed to some internal factors with the company.
 This contradicts various research that acclaims M&S for its management techniques, as previously other companies have analysed M&S for inspiration on how to operate for decades (Mellahi et al., 2002).

 A major issue in the decline of M&S has been the strategic drift, which has been caused by a rigid culture within the company that has not been susceptible to change (Bird and Witherwick, 1986).
 It is vital that the culture of a company matches the consumer base, but it must also adapt to attract a wider consumer base.
-In the case of M&S, new generations have not been attracted to the company..
-This shows that the culture of M&S has developed from a rare and valuable asset into a major factor of the decline of the company through poor leadership that had no real strategy (Gill, 2012).
+In the case of M&S, new generations have not been attracted to the company.
+This shows that the culture of M&S has developed from a rare and valuable asset into a major factor of the decline of the company through poor leadership which had no real strategy (Gill, 2012).

 In 2017, M&S chairman Archie Norman stated, ’ This business has been drifting, under fulfilling its customer promise not for five years, not 10 years but 15 years and maybe beyond’ (Wood, 2017).
 The strategic drift is emphasised by a reversal of the planned expansion of the Simply Food stores.
 A culture led by various management teams showed serial levels of underperformance and left the business without addressing the drift in competitiveness displayed by M&S. (Wood, 2017; Marks & Spencer; 2018).
 This lack of adaptation by M&S is also an example of contingency theory not being implemented.
-Prior to the turn of the century, management at M&S also saw the breakdown of supply chains, due to weak decision making, internal conflicts and overall chaos at the top level of the organisation (Storey et al., 2005).
+Prior to the turn of the century, management at M&S saw the breakdown of supply chains, due to weak decision making, internal conflicts and overall chaos at the top level of the organisation (Storey et al., 2005).
 The overall strategic drift of M&S and successive managerial changes occurring without a successful transition or transfer of knowledge saw the company constrain its development and fall behind its competitors.

-A further effect of the strategic drift at M&S also saw the organisation go through a period of de-internationalisation.
+A further effect of the strategic drift at M&S saw the organisation go through a period of de-internationalisation.
 This process represents a reduction in the cross-border activities of M&S from the UK to other countries (Benito and Welch, 1997).
 The internationalisation of M&S is analysed by Burt et al. (2002:192), who argue that it was an ‘inglorious failure’ for a company who should be viewed as ‘global retail elite’, yet M&S now find themselves fighting for their lives in the UK instead.
 This shows that M&S are overly dependent on their UK operations for success.

 Conclusion